b-lukaszuk/RJ_BS_eng/contents/comparisons_continuous_data.md

 file (so here they are at top of the chapter).
 Moreover, that way they will be easier to find all in one place.

+If during the lecture of this chapter you find a piece of code of unknown functionality, just go to the code snippets mentioned above and run the code from the `*.jl` file.
+Once you have done that you can always extract a small piece of it and test it separately (modify and experiment with it if you wish).

 ## One sample Student's t-test {#sec:compare_contin_data_one_samp_ttest}

 Imagine that in your town there is a small local brewery that produces quite